The following is an overview of the standards which will be applied to

 of your Paper or Reaction, please include a word count.
 Papers which

-fewer than 300 words will be returned automatically
+have fewer than 550 words will automatically lose one-third

-that piece of Written Work with no possibility of revising it for credit.
+will have that piece of Written Work returned with no credit.

 Line-Spacing.
 The three lines at the top of the page